What is the Building materials licence?

 How to apply for a Building Materials Licence

-Information on how to do this and what local authority to contact can be found find your local council and their application online.
+✅ Information on how to do this and what local authority to contact can be found in your local council and their application online.

-Applications to place building materials on the highway should be made at least 15 working days in advance of the start date required to allows time for processing of licence and application and site visit if required.
+✅ Applications to place building materials on the highway should be made at least 15 working days in advance of the start date required to allows time for processing of licence and application and site visit if needed.

 Conditions of licence

-The local authority will inspect your site on a regular basis.
+The local authority will inspect your site regularly.
 Your licensed activity must meet the local authorities’ terms and conditions.

-a single licence allows for the storage of materials, not exceeding three metres in length, 1.5 metres in width and one metre in height.
-You will need to consult your local authority if larger quantities are involved
+✅ A single licence allows for the storage of materials, not exceeding three meters in length, 1.5 meters in width, and one meter in height.
+You will need to consult your local authority if larger quantities are involved.

-materials placed in, or partly on, the road require at least four traffic cones on the approach side to guide traffic past the storage area
+✅ Materials placed in, or partly on, the road requires at least four traffic cones on the approach side to guide traffic past the storage area.

 ✅ During the hours of darkness, in poor daytime visibility and bad weather, road danger lamps - flashing amber - must be placed to indicate the area of the site.
 If sited in the road, a lamp should be placed between each cone.